icing/blog/more_acme.md

 You may configure how many attempts are made before the renewal falls over to another CA. The defaults should make that about half a day of attempts.
-It is not exact since Apache ACME also jiggles retry delays +-50% all the time.
+It is not exact since Apache ACME also jitters retry delays +-50% all the time.

 If I remember my math correctly, this means if a CA had a 1% failure rate, 2 CAs would have a 0.01% probability of both failing.